hitman47silent994c4@gmail.com

 And please carry out some experiments on lambda expression to comprehend it to large extent.

-And if you find anything peculiar, please drop an email to hitman47silent994c4@gmail.com
+And if you find anything peculiar, please drop an email to hitman47silent994c4@gmail.com because the adage says

 Knowledge multiplies when shared. ☺